 Somalia

 Somalia participated in the TPNW negotiations in 2017, but did not cast a vote on the adoption of the Treaty.
-In 2021, Somalia for the first time voted in favour of the annual UN General Assembly resolution on the TPNW.
+In 2021 and 2022, Somalia voted in favour of the annual UN General Assembly resolution on the TPNW.
 In the previous years, it had not cast a vote.

 ---|---|---|